Treaty of Yandabo

 The treaty ended the longest and most expensive war in British Indian history.
 Fifteen thousand European and Indian soldiers died, together with an unknown (but almost certainly higher) number of Burmese.
 The campaign cost the British five million pounds sterling (roughly 18.5 billion in 2006 dollars) to 13 million pounds sterling; this expenditure led to a severe economic crisis in British India in 1833.

 For the Burmese, it was to be the beginning of the end of their independence.
 The Third Burmese Empire, briefly the terror of British India, was effectively undone, crippled and no longer a threat to the eastern frontier of British India.
 The Burmese would be crushed for years to come by repaying the huge indemnity of one million pounds (then US$5 million), a large sum even in Europe at that time.
-The British would wage two more wars against the much weaker Burmese, and swallow up the entire country by 1885.
+The British would wage two more wars against the much weaker Burmese and swallow up the entire country by 1885.

 Initial negotiations

 The British were already in a commanding position when initial peace negotiations commenced in September 1825 in Ngagyaungbinzeik, 20 miles north of Pyay (Prome).
 After their victory at the Battle of Danubyu in April 1825 that killed Burmese commander-in-chief Gen. Maha Bandula, the British consolidated their gains in Lower Burma, Rakhine and Taninthayi coasts as well as in Assam and Manipur.
 The British demanded that the Burmese recognize independence and "desist from interference with Assam, Manipur and Cachar", "cede Rakhine and its dependencies", receive a British Resident at the Court of Ava, and pay an indemnity of two million pounds sterling.
-Yangon, and Taninthayi would be held until the indemnity was paid.
+Yangon and Taninthayi would be held until the indemnity was paid.

-The Court of Ava had not expected, and were unwilling to accept, the full dismemberment of their western empire and the crushing penalty demanded.
+The Court of Ava had not expected, and was unwilling to accept, the full dismemberment of their western empire and the crushing penalty demanded.
 But with the army severely depleted, the Burmese envoy, the lord of Kawlin, replied that his government: